pedalv/.NetApp/WebService/README.md

 ## Statefull, RESfull HTTP with REST
 - The program has a memory (State)
-- Previous transaction are remmembered and may affect the curent transaction
+- Previous transaction are remembered and may affect the curent transaction

 # [SOAP vs REST Web Services](https://www.javatpoint.com/soap-vs-rest-web-services)
 | No. | SOAP | REST |